darivanhatUW/IntroToProg-Python-Mod07/docs/index.md

 ```
 [['Rick', 'Boom!
 I'm a pickle.'],['Morty','And?']]
 ```
-Looks a lot better than the crazy byte stream we saw before we saw earlier, right?
+Looks a lot better than the crazy byte stream we saw earlier, right?

 ## Writing to the Binary File
 Now that we're able to read the existing script we have a couple of options: 1) Add lines to the the existing script or 2) Overwrite the existing script.
 Once we've